pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 In this schema, a `RemindersList` can have many `Reminder`s, can have a `CoverImage`, and a `Reminder` can have multiple `Tag`s, and vice-versa.
 The only table in this diagram that constitutes a "root" is `RemindersList`.
-It is the only one with no non-optional foreign key relationships.
+It is the only one with no foreign key relationships.
 None of `Reminder`, `CoverImage`, `Tag` or `ReminderTag` can be directly shared on their own because they are not root tables.

 #### Sharing foreign key relationships

 > Important: Foreign key relationships are automatically synchronized, but only if the related
-> record has a single non-optional foreign key without a uniqueness constraint.
-Records with
-> multiple foreign keys or uniqueness constraints cannot be synchronized.
+> record has a single foreign key.
+Records with multiple foreign keys cannot be synchronized.

 Relationships between models will automatically be shared when sharing a root record, but with some limitations.
-An associated record of a shared record will only be shared if it has exactly one non-optional foreign key pointing to the root shared record, whether directly or indirectly through other records satisfying this property.
+An associated record of a shared record will only be shared if it has exactly one foreign key pointing to the root shared record, whether directly or indirectly through other records satisfying this property.

 Below we describe some of the most common types of relationships in SQL databases, as well as